gsmainclusivetechlab/mmapi-nodejs-sdk/docs/disbursement/createBatchTransaction.Readme.md

 # Create A Transaction Batch Request

-`Here, CreateATransactionBatchRequest() creates a POST request to /batchtransactions`
+`Here, createBatchTransaction() creates a POST request to /batchtransactions`

 > `Provided with a valid object representation, this endpoint allows for a new transaction batch to be created`